64kramsystem/zfs-installer/README.md

 It's fairly easy to extend the program to support other Debian-based operating systems (e.g. older/newer Ubuntu's, etc.) - the project is (very) open to feature requests.

-## Advantages over the Ubuntu built-in installer
+## Comparison with Ubuntu built-in installer

-With Ubuntu 19.10, Canonical released an experimental ZFS installer.
-The advantages of this project over this installer are:
+As of 20.04, Canonical makes available an experimental ZFS installer on Ubuntu Desktop.

+The advantages of this project over the Ubuntu installer are:
-1. on production systems, it's undesirable to use a non-LTS version;
-2. the experimental Ubuntu installer is unconfigurable; it generates a fixed setup.

-additionally, as explained in the previous section, the script can be easily adapted for other operating systems.
+1. it supports pools configuration;
+2. it allows customization of the disks setup (including mirroring);
+3. it supports additional features (e.g. encryption);
+4. it supports many more operating systems;
+5. it supports unattended installations, via custom scripts;
+6. it's easy to extend.

+The disadvantages are:

+1. the Ubuntu installer has a more sophisticated filesystem layout - it separates base directories into different ZFS filesystems (this is planned to be implemented in the ZFS installer as well).

 ## Instructions